1960 U-2 incident: Contemporary reactions and effect on the Four Powers Summit

 At the summit, after Khrushchev had blown Eisenhower's cover, Eisenhower did not deny that the aircraft had been spying on Soviet military installations but contended that the action was not aggressive but defensive.
 He argued that the current state of international relations was not one in which peaceful coexistence was an already established fact.
 The policy of the United States towards the Soviet Union at that time was defensive and cautionary.
 Eisenhower also made the point that dialogue at the Four Powers Summit was the type of international negotiation that could lead to a relationship between the United States and the Soviet Union where there would be no need to spy on each other.
-Eisenhower also laid out a plan for an international agreement that authorized the U.N. to "inspect" any nations willing to submit to its authority for signs of increased militarization and aggressive action.
-He stated that the United States would be more than willing to submit to such an inspection by the U.N. and that he hoped to circumvent the spying controversy with this alternative international surveillance agreement.
+Eisenhower also laid out a plan for an international agreement that authorized the UN to "inspect" any nations willing to submit to its authority for signs of increased militarization and aggressive action.
+He stated that the United States would be more than willing to submit to such an inspection by the UN and that he hoped to circumvent the spying controversy with this alternative international surveillance agreement.

 The meeting during which both parties made their statements lasted just over three hours.
 During this time Khrushchev rescinded an invitation he had earlier given to Eisenhower to visit the Soviet Union.
+After the meeting's failure, West German chancellor Konrad Adenauer supported Eisenhower.
+At the final press conference, in response to disapproving booing from the audience, Khrushchev said:

+I've already been informed that Chancellor Adenauer sent the ones we didn't finish off at Stalingrad, who had marched into the Soviet Union, into its borders and had messed with us, and there we had messed with them instantly so that we drove them three meters into the ground, you see.
+So, gentlemen, keep booing and be careful.
+We didn't finish you off at Stalingrad, in Ukraine, in Belarus.
+If you keep booing us and prepare to attack again, we'll boo you so hard you wouldn't boo anymore.

 According to American broadcast journalist Walter Cronkite, Khrushchev would go on to say that this incident was the beginning of his decline in power as party chairman, perhaps because he seemed unable to negotiate the international arena and the communist hardliners at home.
 The collapse of the summit also saw an increased tension between the Soviets and the Americans in the years to come.
 After this debacle, the arms race accelerated and any considerations for negotiations were dashed for the immediate future.